China exports to U.S. plunge as tariffs hit, leading some experts to warn of product shortages

 Major retailers and small establishments alike are warning that consumers could soon face tariff-related inventory shortages.
 Goods that do land on store shelves could be subject to price hikes, once "tariff surcharges" are added.

-Apollo Chief Economist Torsten Sløk warned in a recent blogpost that a consequence of tariffs will be "empty shelves in U.S. stores in a few weeks and COVID-like shortages for consumers and for firms using Chinese products as intermediate goods."
+Torsten Sløk, chef economist at private equity firm Apollo Global Management, said in a recent blog post that tariffs will lead to "empty shelves in U.S. stores in a few weeks and COVID-like shortages for consumers and for firms using Chinese products as intermediate goods."

 Last week, the CEOs of Walmart and Target privately cautioned President Trump that his sweeping tariff policy could lead to gaps on store shelves, if it remains in effect, Axios first reported.